 The burden of the decades-long conflict with Israel, and the ongoing occupation, are causing debilitating hardship for these communities.

 Oxfam works to help communities in the OPT to earn a living and to ensure that they have access to food and water as well as education.
 We respond in humanitarian crises.
 And we are helping to build a strong civil society so that human rights will be upheld and communities will have a say in the decisions that affect them.

-Oxfam has been working in the Occupied Palestinian Territory and Israel since the 1950s with a country office first established in the 1980s.
-We work with some of the most vulnerable communities throughout the OPT and Israel, with a focus on helping improve the lives of poor Palestinians living in areas physically isolated by policies and practices of the occupation.
-These locations include Gaza, East Jerusalem, and Area C of the West Bank, where the government of Israel maintains full military and civil control, along with Palestinian villages that are enclosed by Israeli settlements, access restrictions, or the Wall.
+Oxfam has been working in the OPT and Israel since the 1950s, and established a country office in the 1980s.
+We work in the most vulnerable communities in Gaza, East Jerusalem, and Area C, the 61% of the West Bank where the government of Israel maintains full military and civil control.
+In the past we have also worked with impoverished communities in Israel.

 Oxfam works with more than 60 Palestinian and Israeli partner organizations.
 Together we are finding ways to improve the livelihoods and rights of these communities.

 In Gaza, home to 1.7 million Palestinians, the 7-year Israeli blockade limits their mobility and access to jobs, and access to even basic necessities such as food, water and fuel.
 The blockade has devastated the economy - there is a 40 percent unemployment rate in Gaza, exports have fallen to just 3 percent of the pre-blockade levels, and 80 percent of the population relies on aid.